 Step 3.
 Remove all potted plants, including water lilies, from the pond.
-Clean the pots by trimming the roots that have grown out of the pots, and pull away all debris that has collected around each pot.
-Please refer to our ‘Aquatic Plant Care’ tip sheet for winterizing instructions for specific plants.
+Clean the pots by trimming the roots that have grown out of the pots and pull away all debris that has collected around each pot.
+Please refer to our “Plants” tip sheet for winterizing instructions for specific plants.

 Step 4.
 When the water has drained to just below the shelf (approximately 1/2 the depth), turn off the drain pump and remove it from the pond.
 Remove any loose debris, leaves, sludge, etc. from pond shelves and hose down the sides and shelves of the pond.
 Do not scrub and scour.

 Step 5.
 Using a pond net, slowly drag it across the bottom of the pond to remove as much thick debris, leaves and sludge as possible.
-If you move the net slowly enough, your fish will naturally swim away from it.
+Move the net very slowly so your fish will naturally swim away from it.
 If you accidentally catch one, simply pull it out of the net and place it back in the pond.

 Step 6.
-After the pond is cleaned, place cleaned and winterized plants in the correct location per our ‘Aquatic Plant Care’ tip sheet.
+After the pond is cleaned, place cleaned and winterized plants in the correct location per our “Plants” page.
 Trim all of the nicest, greenest oxygenators (discarding the rest) and bunch all of the stems together.
 Place them on the bottom of the pond tied to a rock or weights.

 Step 8.
-As you continue filling the pond, if you have fish, you must use a de-chlorinator to remove all chlorine and chloramine from the water.
+If you have fish, you must use a de-chlorinator to remove all choline and chloramine from the water.
 The de-chlorinator available at Aquatic & Garden Decor is safe for aquatic plants.
 Always read and follow the directions on the package.

 Step 10.
-In order to keep falling leaves and other debris out of your pond during the winter, place a piece of netting or a screen over the pond.
+Place a piece of netting or a screen over the pond to prevent leaves and other debris from falling in your pond.
 Stretch it tightly and anchor the edges with rocks, bricks, etc. It is also a good idea to place a few pieces of wood, rigid PVC pipe, etc. across the pond, under the netting, to prevent the netting from sagging into the pond.

 All products and accessories discussed in this tip sheet are available at Aquatic & Garden Decor.